gianni-rosato/photodetect/README.md

 # photodetect

-`photodetect` is a command-line tool written in Zig that analyzes images to determine whether they are likely to be photographs or not.
+`photodetect` is a command-line tool written in Zig that analyzes images to determine whether their contents can be considered "photographic" or "non-photographic."
 It uses the geometric mean of the image's Shannon entropy coefficient & the number of colors after palletization to 16 colors per channel to make this determination.

 ## Features